embraceitmobile/animated_tree_view/README.md

 | shrinkWrap _(TreeView only)_ | Whether the extent of the scroll view in the `scrollDirection` should be determined by the contents being viewed.                                                                                                                                                                                                                        |

 ## ExpansionBehavior <a name="expansionBehavior"></a>
-The 'ExpansionBehavior' provides control over the behavior of the node when it is expanded.
+The `ExpansionBehavior` provides control over the behavior of the node when it is expanded.
 There are five available ExpansionBehaviors to choose from.

 **Note: For using an `ExpansionBehavior` with a `SliverTreeView`, the same instance of an [AutoScrollController](https://pub.dev/documentation/scroll_to_index/latest/scroll_to_index/AutoScrollController-class.html)